sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 * master
 ```

-At this point we only have the `master` branch.
+At this point, we only have the `master` branch.
 The star on the left designates the selected branch.
 To create a new branch we can run `git branch new_branch_name`
 and `git checkout new_branch_name` in order to select it.
 I prefer to do both in one `git checkout -b new_branch_name` which will automatically create the branch if it does not already exist and then check it out.

 ### Scenario B

 Imagine that we need to calculate the average of the numbers we read from the list and
 print it to a file as well.
-But and it's a big one, we aren't allowed to modify the code in our master branch, either because it's being used by someone else (we are going to see how this works) or simply because we want to keep the original implementation intact until
+But - and it's a big one - we aren't allowed to modify the code in our master branch, either because it's being used by someone else (we are going to see how this works) or simply because we want to keep the original implementation intact until
 the new feature is completed.
 This is the perfect use for branches.

 ```bash